 - In a campaign or expedition for which a campaign medal has been authorized.
 Any Armed Forces Expeditionary medal or campaign badge, including El Salvador, Lebanon, Grenada, Panama, Southwest Asia, Somalia, and Haiti, qualifies for preference.

 A campaign medal holder or Gulf War veteran who originally enlisted after September 7, 1980, (or began active duty on or after October 14, 1982, and has not previously completed 24 months of continuous active duty) must have served continuously for 24 months or the full period called or ordered to active duty.
 The 24-month service requirement does not apply to 10-point preference eligibles separated for disability incurred or aggravated in the line of duty, or to veterans separated for hardship or other reasons under 10 U.S.C.
 1171 or 1173.

 Ten points are added to the passing examination score of:

 - A veteran who served any time and who (1) has a present service-connected disability or (2) is receiving compensation, disability retirement benefits, or pension from the military or the Department of Veterans Affairs.
 Individuals who received a Purple Heart qualify as disabled veterans.

-2. An unmarried spouse of certain deceased veterans, a spouse of a veteran unable to work because of a service-connected disability, and
+- An unmarried spouse of certain deceased veterans, a spouse of a veteran unable to work because of a service-connected disability, and

-3. A mother of a veteran who died in service or who is permanently and totally disabled.
+- A mother of a veteran who died in service or who is permanently and totally disabled.

 How it Works

-For most positions, the names of 10-point preference eligible hires, who have a service-connected disability of 10 percent or more, are placed ahead of the names of all other hires on a given register.
-The names of other 10-point preference applicants, 5-point preference applicants and non-veterans are listed in order of their numerical ratings.
+For scientific and professional positions in grade GS-9 or higher, names of all eligible characters are listed in order of ratings, augmented by veteran preference.
+For all other positions, the names of 10-point preference candidates who have a service-connected disability of 10 percent or more are placed ahead of the names of all other eligible candidates on a given register.
+The names of other 10-point preference candidates, 5-point candidates and non-veterans are listed in order of their numerical ratings.